 During the Renaissance, European fashions incorporated high heels from the Italian "chapiney" or "chopine" style: shoes mounted on a cylindrical base of as much as 40 centimeters in height.
 Some of these early platform heels reached heights of even 75 cm, and the ladies who wore these extremely high-heels are known to have had to lean on canes for support in order to be able to walk.

-In 1430 chopines were prohibited in Venice, but nothing could stop the trend.
-The invention of the high heels is attributed to Catherine of Medici in Paris, in the 16th century, who used them due to her short stature, and soon introduced them into fashion amongst the European aristocracy.
+In 1430 chopines were banned in Venice, Italy, but nothing could stop the trend.
+The invention of these high heels is attributed to Catherine of Medici, in Paris, in the 16th century, who used them due to increase her otherwise short stature, and soon introduced them into fashion amongst the European aristocracy.

 There seems to have always been an element of sexuality or attractiveness associated with high heeled shoes.
 In the 1600's, the English Parliament punished, as witches, all women who used high-heels to seduce men into marrying them.
 Perhaps there's a connection to modern women using high-heels to bewitch and attract men as they are known to do (see what I did there?).
 In the biography of Casanova, the most renowned lady's man of all time, Casanova declared his love for high heels, which raised women's hoop skirts, and improved the viewing opportunities for seeing their legs.

 In the 19th century, high heels were introduced to the United States.
 They were imported from Paris, based on the success they had in the brothels there, with the clients preferring the prostitutes who wore these heels, apparently finding them more sexually desirable.